You're Not a Programmer Until...

 - You copy and paste a code block from StackOverflow

-- You take down a database server with a bad written query
+- You take down a database server with a badly written query

-- You read the Clean Code and want to rewrite all code around you
+- You read the Clean Code and want to rewrite all the code around you

 Console.WriteLine